 Configure Apache Spark Application using Spark Properties

-Following are the properties (and their descriptions) that could be used to tune and fit a spark application in the Apache Spark ecosystem.
-We shall discuss the following properties with details and examples :
+Following are the properties and configuration methods that could be used to tune and fit a spark application in the Apache Spark ecosystem.
+For version-specific defaults and advanced configuration keys, refer to the official Spark Configuration reference.

 Application Name